 Memory care provides specialized housing and programming for seniors experiencing symptoms of dementia, Alzheimer’s or other memory impairments.
 The most comprehensive service level, residents in these communities can benefit from professionally trained staff knowledgeable in the specific challenges associated with memory loss.

 Now that we’ve been through all possible levels of senior living, hopefully picking which is best for your parent or loved one is a little bit easier.
 If you are still unsure of which level fits your senior’s needs, our Community Specialists here at Independence Village would be happy to help.
-Schedule a tour to one of our communities or give us a call at 1-844-40-ENJOY to learn more.
+Plan a visit to one of our communities or give us a call at 1-844-40-ENJOY to learn more.